-Video Demonstration: Look for severe malnutrition
+Video Demonstration: Look for severe acute malnutrition

-A short videotape will summarize how to look for severe malnutrition using the MUAC tape and checking for swelling of both feet (oedema).
+A short videotape will summarize how to look for severe acute malnutrition using the MUAC tape and checking for swelling of both feet (oedema).

 - The recording form is like a checklist.
 It helps you remember everything you need to ask the caregiver. - It is also a record of what you learned from the caregiver.
-With this information, you will be able to plan the treatment for the child. - You learn some information by asking questions (about cough, diarrhoea, fever, convulsions, difficult drinking or feeding, vomiting, red eye and any other problems). - You learn other information by examining the child (for chest indrawing, fast breathing, very sleepy or unconscious, colour of the MUAC tape, and swelling of both feet).
+With this information, you will be able to plan the treatment for the child. - You learn some information by asking questions (about cough, diarrhoea, fever, convulsions, difficult drinking or feeding, vomiting, HIV, exposure to HIV, TB in the household, and any other problems). - You learn other information by examining the child (for chest in drawing, fast breathing, unusually sleepy or unconscious, colour of the MUAC strap, and swelling of both feet).